mcsee/Software-Design-Articles/Articles/AI Coding Tips/AI Coding Tip 006 - Review Every Line Before Commit/readme.md

 The AI doesn't understand your business logic or the [real world bijection](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/The%20One%20and%20Only%20Software%20Design%20Principle/readme.md) between your [MAPPER](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/What%20is%20(wrong%20with)%20software/readme.md) and your model.

-The AI cannot know your security requirements (unless you are explicit or execute a skill).
+The AI can't know your security requirements (unless you are explicit or execute a skill).

-The AI cannot test the code against your specific environment.
+The AI can't test the code against your specific environment.

 You remain **responsible** for every line in your codebase.